nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Agent is returned the attested geo-fence policy match result.
 Agent signs the attested geo-fence policy match result using TPM AIK establishing proof of residency of geo-fence policy match result to H. This is called attested proof-of-residency aware geo-fence policy match result (APGL).

-## Step 5

-Workload (W) and Workload Agent run on H.
-W can be a server app, a mobile/PC app (including browser), or a network host (e.g., router).

-## Step 6

-Between W and H, there may be several layers of software (e.g., baremetal, hypervisors, VMs, containers, etc.).
-Our focus is on W and a virtual-TPM (vTPM) accessible to W, with vTPM transitively and securely linked to bare metal TPM.

-If W is directly on bare metal H, the vTPM = TPM on baremetal.

-For the first version of the draft, vTPM = TPM on baremetal.
-Host OS is Linux.

-## Step 7

-Proof of Residency of W on H is obtained using vTPM.
-W asks its Workload Agent for proof, which in turn asks vTPM for AIK-attested proof.
-(Note: TPM-EK authenticity checked in ledger by Geo-fencing service earlier, as described above.)

-W’s Proof of Residency on H + H’s attested location from geo-fencing service = attested location for W

-## Step 8

-Workload Agent sends attested location + W’s parameters to Workload Identity Manager (WIM).

-* Example for a Workload Agent: SPIFFE/Spire agent can be enhanced to add attested location that will become part of Identity granted (e.g., SVID).

-* Example for WIM: SPIFFE/Spire server

-## Step 9

-Workload Identity Manager gives signed Workload ID (WID) with location as a field or location-matches boolean result as a field.
-This could be a certificate or a token.

 # Networking Protocol Changes
-Workload ID (WID), with location field, in the form of a proof-of-residency certificate or token needs to be conveyed to the peer during connection established.
+Workload ID (WID), with location field, in the form of a proof-of-residency certificate or token needs to be conveyed to the peer during connection establishment.
 The connection is end-to-end across proxies like

 ## Using TLS